Congratulations on the purchase of your new FPV Drone! You’re about to experience a new type of freedom in the form of 4 propellers.

 The 5.8GHz FPV Video Link

 With the introduction of DJI’s HD Digital FPV technology, we now have two main technologies for getting video feed to your FPV goggles.
-If you’re using the traditional analogue FPV feed, read ahead.
+If you’re using an analogue FPV feed, read ahead.
 Otherwise, you may want to read our article on DJI HD FPV here: Everything you need to know about the DJI HD FPV System.

-The video connection between your FPV drone and FPV goggles relies of analogue radio wave transmission – which is the same technology used to get FM radio in your car.
+The video connection between your FPV drone and FPV goggles relies of analogue radio wave transmission – which is the same technology used to get radio in your car.
 Just like in your car, if you go out of range, your received signal degrades until you see just static.
-If your signal starts to become full of static, you’ll need to fly your craft closer to get better reception.
+If your signal starts to become full of static, you’ll need to fly your drone closer to get better reception.

 Other factors that influence your FPV signal include flying behind metal structures, mountains or hills, buildings and other obstacles, the hardware used such as antennas on your FPV drone or goggles, and also the output power of your video transmitter.